esp-rs/book/src/tooling/debugging/vscode.md

 ### Configuration

-1. Connect an external JTAG adapter: [ESP-Prog](https://docs.espressif.com/projects/espressif-esp-iot-solution/en/latest/hw-reference/ESP-Prog_guide.html) can be used.
+1. Connect an external JTAG adapter: [ESP-Prog][esp-prog] can be used.

 |  ESP32 Pin  | JTAG Signal |
 | :---------: | :---------: |